Events

 Main presentations:

-'Climate change and conflict' by Dan Smith, Secretary-General, International Alert
+'Climate change and conflict' - Dan Smith, Secretary-General, International Alert

-'Energy, peak oil and conflict' by Dr Mandy Meikle, Depletion Scotland
+'Energy, peak oil and conflict' - Dr Mandy Meikle, Depletion Scotland

 Workshops: Water and conflict - past, present and future; Using less in our homes; Volunteering for SGR